nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 This is parsed by the InputParser, returning a HashMap `commandArguments`, containing the following arguments:
 - `argument` Represents the index of the entry in the full financial list.
 If no index is provided, the latest entry is edited.
+Note that the latest entry edit is not saved between sessions.
 - `/des` Represents the description of the transaction.
 This is an optional argument.
 - `/a` Represents the amount of money used in the transaction.
 This is an optional argument.
 - `/d` Represents the date on which the transaction occurred.
 This is an optional argument.
 - `/c` Represents the category used in the transaction.
 If an invalid category is provided, the entry will default to UNCATEGORIZED.
 This is an optional argument.

+If there is no change compared to the original entry, an error message is thrown.

 Below is a simplified sequence diagram of the user editing an entry.
 Note that the lifeline of `Expense` should terminate with the cross, but due to the limitations of plantUML, the